The Smiths: Legacy

 The Smiths have been widely influential.
 Ian Youngs of BBC News described them as "the band that inspired deeper devotion than any British group since the Beatles".
 Marr's guitar playing "was a huge building block for more Manchester legends that followed the Smiths", including the Stone Roses, whose guitarist John Squire said Marr was an influence.
 The Oasis songwriter and guitarist Noel Gallagher also cited the Smiths as an influence, especially Marr, saying that "when the Jam split, the Smiths started, and I totally went for them".
 The Smiths were an early influence on Radiohead and inspired their 2001 single "Knives Out".
 In 2001, Marr said Radiohead were the act that had "come closest to the genuine influence of the Smiths".

 Alex Turner of the English rock band Arctic Monkeys cited the Smiths as an influence on the band's album Suck It and See.
+He has credited the band with making him "want to create music that might make another person feel like they made me feel— to have an effect on someone".
+In 2006, Morrissey criticised Arctic Monkeys' quick success as "a bit unnatural", but later retracted those comments saying "I was wrong about their success being too sudden and without any dues paid, because that's exactly how it happened for the Smiths".
+In 2016, Marr joined Turner's side-project, the Last Shadow Puppets on stage for a cover of "Last Night I Dreamt That Somebody Loved Me".

 The Canadian artist the Weeknd listed the Smiths as an inspiration during the making of his third studio album, Starboy.
 The American singer-songwriter Jeff Buckley was a fan of the Smiths and Morrissey.
 He covered Smiths songs such as "I Know it's Over" and "The Boy with the Thorn in His Side".
 In 2010, Morrissey named Buckley's 1994 album Grace as his 12th-favourite album.

 In Q, Simon Goddard argued in 2007 that the Smiths were "the one truly vital voice of the '80s" and "the most influential British guitar group of the decade".
 He continued: "As the first indie outsiders to achieve mainstream success on their own terms (their second album proper, 1985's Meat Is Murder, made Number 1 in the UK), they elevated rock's standard four-piece formula to new heights of magic and poetry.
 Their legacy can be traced down through the Stone Roses, Oasis and the Libertines to today's crop of artful young guitar bands."